includeos/IncludeOS/README.md

     export PATH=$PATH:$INCLUDEOS_PREFIX/bin
 ```

-This will also crucially make the boot program visible globally, so that you can simply run "boot <myservice>" inside any service folder.
+This will also crucially make the boot program visible globally, so that you can simply run ```boot <myservice>``` inside any service folder.

 ### Install libraries